-- 8) The fire stopping / compartmentation of the premises is subject to an annual inspection by the Fire Safety Rapid Response Team. - 9) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services.
+7) The fire stopping / compartmentation of the premises is subject to an annual inspection by the Fire Safety Rapid Response Team.

+- 8) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
+Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services. - 9) The common roof void is accessed via a notional timber loft hatch above the 1st floor landing.
+The loft hatch should be locked shut to control access.